AP Exam Information 2026-2027

 Due Dates

-TBD: Regular registration and payment due (including payment plans)
+November 6th: Regular registration and payment due for Year Long or Fall courses (including Part 1 of payment plans)

 Day of Requirements